eagle-io/docs/source/topics/notifications/index.rst

 Notifications
 ==================

-|icon-notification| Notifications are used to inform users and groups of an :ref:`alarm <alarms>` or other condition via Email and SMS.
+|icon-notification| Notifications are used to inform users and groups of an :ref:`alarm <alarms>` or other condition via Email, SMS and Voice message.
 Users can personally subscribe to specific Nodes and specify their :ref:`notification preferences <user-notification-preferences>` or you can :ref:`manage notifications <notifications-manage>` on behalf of a user or group if you have *manage notifications* security permission.

 .. only:: not latex